dashingsoft/pyarmor/docs/how-to-do.rst

     if __name__ == '__main__':
         ...

-After the entry script is obfuscated, the :ref:`Bootstrap Code` will be inserted at the beginning of the obfuscated script.
+Besides, after the entry script is obfuscated, the :ref:`Bootstrap Code` will be inserted at the beginning of the obfuscated script.

 .. include:: _common_definitions.txt